nekomide/.github/CODE_OF_CONDUCT.md

 - Taking responsibility for actions.

 ## Restricted behavior
-Instances, threats, and promotion of these activities and/or behaviors are violations of this code of conduct.
+Instances, threats, and promotion of these activities and/or behaviors are violations of this Code of Conduct.
 - **Attacking**: Making demeaning, insulting, or pejorative comments about a community member or group.
 - **Discrimination**: Characterizing anyone's personality or behavior on the basis of immutable characteristics.
 - **Endangerment**: Causing violence or harm against a person or group.